radi0sus/ciflordg-web/README.md

 - formatted preview copy is supported
 - Markdown copy is supported
 - plain text copy is supported
+- ORTEP PNG image copy is supported where the browser allows image clipboard writing
 - RTF download is supported
 - direct RTF clipboard copy is not provided

 For word-processor workflows, use the RTF download where possible.
+ORTEP plots can be exported or copied separately as PNG, or exported separately as SVG.

 ## Known limitations